tsujit74/note-app/README.md

 npm start
 ```

-Frontend will run on `http://localhost:3000`
+Frontend will run on `http://localhost:3000`.

 ---

 ## Deployment

-* Deploy backend to your preferred cloud platform RENDER
+* Deploy backend to Render.
-* Deploy frontend to Vercel or Netlify
+* Deploy frontend to Vercel or Netlify.
-* Ensure the frontend `.env` `REACT_APP_API_URL` points to your deployed backend URL
+* Ensure the frontend `.env` `REACT_APP_API_URL` points to your deployed backend URL.
-* Google OAuth should use your production domain in the Google Cloud Console
+* Google OAuth should use your production domain in the Google Cloud Console.

 ---